RagnarB83/chemshell-QMMM-protein-setup/README.md

-# Chemshell-QM/MM for complex metalloproteins
+# Chemshell-QM/MM for complex metalloproteins (old TCl-based version)

 Scripts to perform a) GROMACS MM setup and MM simulations for a metalloprotein and b) subsequent Chemshell QM/MM calculations as used in our nitrogenase QM/MM studies:
 1. QM/MM Study of the Nitrogenase MoFe Protein Resting State: Broken-Symmetry States, Protonation States, and QM Region Convergence in the FeMoco Active Site